 Treatments (Part 9 of Is diabetes genetic?)

 Diabetic patients should pay attention to their blood sugar levels.
 Treatments from a team of endocrinologists, ophthalmologists, nutritionists, etc. are also important to treat this condition.

 The prescribed drugs act via a number of mechanisms.
 For example, some drugs increase insulin production while others decrease intestinal glucose absorption.
 There are few other drugs that often improve the way in which the body uses insulin and improves insulin resistance.
 A number of drugs also inhibit glucose reabsorption into the kidney.

 A balanced diet, timing, and quantity of the food you eat also matters in order to allocate proper insulin dose.
 Other than these points, exercise is crucial for diabetic patients.
 It also provides relief from stress.
 Plus, the doctors often prescribe a glucose meter for measuring the blood glucose level as part of a patient’s diabetes care.

 Are you interested in delving deeper into the genetics of diabetes?
-You should visit the Genetics Home Reference.
+You should visit the Genetics Home Reference, which was merged into Medline Plus in September 2020.
 And for more resources and support, you can explore the American Diabetes Association.

 May 5, 2021